StephanosPSteer/Aubrushli2/README.md

 # Aubrushli 2 will give user defined (by default very extensive) coverage to ALL!!!
 Scenes within a script.

-I include the BigFish fountain document from [Fountain.io[(https://fountain.io/)
+I processed the BigFish fountain document from [Fountain.io](https://fountain.io/) as an example

 and running Aubrushli 2 against that creates 190 shotlists taken from the scenes in the script and covering all actions with multiple shots!!!!